Tiny House Zoning Laws & Regulations

 Typical Permit Steps:

 1. 1.
-Zoning Verification: Confirm that your parcel allows residential dwellings or the specific use you intend (ADU, RV, etc.)
+Zoning Verification: Confirm that your parcel allows residential dwellings or the specific use you intend (ADU, RV, etc.).
+Use our Zoning Finder to research regulations in your county.

 2. 2.
 Building Department Consultation: Meet with local building officials to review requirements before designing